Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 # GB SMART 16/32M multiboot rom manager for Game Boy
 A GNU Octave/Matlab tool to build a multiboot rom for the EMS GB SMART 16M / GB SMART 32M flash cartridges.

 The purpose of this project is to rejuvenate the handy multiboot rom support for EMS GB SMART 16/32M flash cartridges that was abandoned years ago.
-EMS company website is still alive today showing examples of the weird products they sold until 2007: http://www.hkems.com/m_main.htm
+EMS company website is still alive today showing examples of the [weird products they sold until 2007](http://www.hkems.com/m_main.htm)

 ![GB SMART 32M](https://github.com/Raphael-Boichot/GB-SMART-multiboot-rom-manager/blob/main/1632161467401.png)